 However, if a soda delivery driver dropped a case of soda on the sidewalk and didn’t clean it up or notify the business, then the owner could not be expected to know of the danger.
 In such a case, the soda company and its delivery driver become liable for your accident.
-When you want to learn business, learn from the expert.

 How Soon Does This Need to Happen?

 Minnesota is pretty generous in its statute of limitations on personal injury lawsuits.
 Generally, you have up to six years to file a legal claim, giving you plenty of time to determine whether injuries are long-term and cause extensive time away from work.

 Insurance companies, however, could have shorter time frames to file claims, so it’s always a good idea to start the process as quickly as possible.
 Long-term losses always can be amended to a claim later.

 If your fall was the result of a defect in design or construction of a building, the statute of limits is only two years, so you have a shorter time frame to file your claim.